Processed meat is generally considered unhealthy.

 It has been linked with diseases like cancer and heart disease in numerous studies.

-There is no doubt that processed meat contains many harmful chemicals that are not naturally present in fresh meat.
+There is no doubt that processed meat contains many harmful chemicals that are not present in fresh meat.

 This article takes a detailed look at the health effects of processed meat.